Peaceful Roomscapes and

-This week’s featured artist is Karen Hollingsworth, an oil painter from Atlanta, Georgia.
+This week’s featured artist is Karen Hollingsworth, a very talented oil painter from Atlanta, Georgia.

 I featured her husband’s artwork a few months ago, and at the time made a mental note to review her paintings too.
 Today seemed like the right time—after working all weekend on a project for a client, I needed to visually gear down.